qingqingjia26/ebpf-go-bootstrap/README.md

 ## my interest
 - [x] new task snoop.
 (The task_newtask function is called by all new processes or threads)
-- [ ] Print the killed process name
+- [x] Print the killed process name.
+(Implemented in the sigsnoop examples)

 [ebpf-go Getting Started]: https://ebpf-go.dev/guides/getting-started/
 [ebpf-go]: https://github.com/cilium/ebpf